Dyson Micro 1.5KG vs V8

 The Micro 1.5KG is a slight detour for Dyson.

-Ever since the V11 came out, Dyson products have become increasingly become technologically advanced, from the V11’s interactive LCD screen to the V15’s green LED-equipped nozzle and piezo sensor.
+Ever since the V11 came out, Dyson products have become increasingly technologically advanced, from the V11’s interactive LCD screen to the V15’s green LED-equipped nozzle and piezo sensor.

 But with the Micro, there’s none of the high-tech stuff.